jamilettel/smart-toilet-paper-dispenser/logbook.md

 - Work on the server & connectivity part

 Made the servo non blocking, need to handle tpr errors next time I work on the project.

+## 30/03/2022

+Working on connectivity.
+Goal of the day is to connect to WIFI and then to a websocket server (and send and receive messages).

+Managed to connect to my phone's wifi.
+Couldn't connect to eduroam for some reason.
+Now looking up websocket clients for esp32.

+Found a non blocking package for websockets called ArduinoWebsockets.
+Started a websocket server on a DigitalOcean droplet, and I can connect to it using the esp32.